How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Auto-update channel: latest

 If browser login fails, clear the current session and start the OAuth flow again.
-When Ubuntu is running over SSH or on a headless server, remember that the login URL must open on a machine with a browser, not inside the remote shell itself.
+On remote Ubuntu hosts, copy the login URL into a browser on your workstation when prompted.

 claude auth logout